 After graduating from Georgetown University (BSBA ’67), Washington, DC and the Richard Ivey School of Business program (MBA ’69) and gaining significant experience in the investment banking industry for approximately eight years, Paul J. Hill is the third generation in the Hill family to lead The Hill Companies.
 His leadership and strategic direction serves as a catalyst to diversify The Hill Companies and the employment base of the province.
 He was the driving force in structuring the 1991 transaction that led to obtaining the controlling interest in Crown Life and relocating its head office from Toronto to Regina.
 He subsequently became its Chairman.
-The Hill Companies now operate in the areas of real estate, insurance, broadcasting, oil and gas, manufacturing and technology.
+The Hill Companies now operate in the areas of real estate, insurance, media, oil and gas, and manufacturing.
 Paul’s extensive network within the North American business community facilitates his ability to aggressively seek out unique business opportunities.

 - Chairman of the Board of Regents for Athol Murray College of Notre Dame

 - Co-Founder and Director of One Life Makes A Difference; a charitable foundation created to assist Regina inner-city students with educational opportunities

 - Instrumental in establishing Mother Teresa Middle School

 - Former Chairman of the University of Regina Board of Governors